michaelmml/Oil-Well-Productivity-SD/README.md

 With the long tail of production from a well towards the end of its life, productivity has been defined with the fraction: Three-quarter of total cumulative production / Number of days to reach threshold.
 Wells with productivity of less than 1 barrels per day have also been removed.

 ## Monte Carlo Markov Chain
 The distribution of well productivity seems to have a Gamma Distribution and so the Metropolis Hastings algorithm is built to analyse this.
 The MH algorithm as a way to approximate the distribution of a sample is built on the properties of Markov Chains.
 Here, in the case of a sample with distribution approximate to the Gamma Distribution, we consider the shape parameter and scale parameter with respect to the sample, using a transition matrix to generate the next approximation - hence the Markov property.
 Using a proposal distribution and the acceptance algorithm of MH, we decide whether to accept the next set of parameters or to keep the same.
 And so on...

+In this instance when the algorithm is run, the final value for the parameters are shape parameter = 1.17702788 and scale parameter = 45.2135939.
+Taking the average of the last 50% of accepted results gives shape parameter = 1.14055234 and scale parameter = 45.44502724.
+The reason is that we start from a random set of parameters which the algorithm move from towards the optimal parameter space.

 ![MCMC_algorithm](https://user-images.githubusercontent.com/84533632/119716490-15afa280-be5d-11eb-85cc-f78b9b37dec9.png)